About American Council for Technology-Industry Advisory Council (ACT-IAC)

 Government employees engage in the organization through the American Council for Technology (ACT).
-ACT was established in 1979 by government employees, with the encouragement of OMB and GSA, to provide a forum where Federal, state and local government employees could communicate and collaborate.
+ACT was established in 1979 by government employees, with the encouragement of the Office of Management and Budget (OMB) and General Services Administration (GSA), to provide a forum where Federal, state and local government employees could communicate and collaborate.
 ACT is governed by an Executive Committee of senior government executives.
 ACT is an individual membership organization and membership is available for free to any full-time government employee.
 The ACT Executive Committee establishes the strategic direction for the organization and protects the integrity of the collaborative process.

 Government membership in ACT is free and requires only that you sign up for a member account.
 To join ACT today, set up an account by clicking here.

 In 1989 ACT created the Industry Advisory Council (IAC) to provide an objective, ethical and vendor-neutral forum where government executives could communicate and collaborate with their industry peers.
-IAC has approximately 500 member companies of whom over 70% are small businesses.
+IAC has 500 member companies, of whom approximately 60% are small businesses.
 IAC is a corporate membership organization and companies pay dues based on their government revenues.
 The IAC Executive Committee, a group of industry executives elected by the IAC membership, advises and supports the ACT Executive Committee.

 Membership in IAC is open to any for-profit or non-profit organization that shares the ACT-IAC vision.
 For-profit companies pay dues based on their annual government revenues.
 Non-profit organizations pay dues based on their annual budget.

 Get access to ACT-IAC Member Benefits with an online account!

 - Full-time government employees receive full member benefits immediately after creating their account.

 - Guest benefits if they're not affiliated with a corporate membership

 - Full member benefits if they're employed by a Member organization